-At the Diet (a formal assembly of princes) of Worms in 1521, Emperor Charles V outlawed Lutheranism .
-But he was unable to stamp out the reform movement at the time because of other crises.
+At the Diet (a formal assembly of princes) of Worms in 1521, Emperor Charles V outlawed Lutheranism.
+But he could not stamp out the reform movement at the time because of other crises.
 Not until 1529 was Charles able to follow up on the Lutheran issue.
 He sent word that Catholicism was to be restored everywhere in Germany.
 Many German cities and princes protested.
-These were called the "Protesting estates" and from them we got the name "Protestant."
+These were called the "Protesting estates," and from them we got the name "Protestant."

 The Peace of Augsburg offered the merest hint of toleration.
-Weak as was the treaty, it brought increased stability.
+Weak as the treaty was, it brought increased stability.
 However, not until the Peace of Westphalia in 1648 were Calvinists added to the list of tolerated religions.

 - "Augsburg, Peace of."
 The Oxford Dictionary of the Christian Church.
 Edited by F. L. Cross and E. A. Livingstone.
 Oxford, 1997.

 - Durant, Will.
 The Reformation; A history of European civilization from Wyclif to Calvin: 1300 - 1564.
 The Story of Civilization, Part VI.
 New York: Simon and Schuster, 1957.

 - Kidd, B. J. Documents illustrative of the Continental Reformation; edited by B. J. Kidd.
 Oxford, Clarendon Press, 1967.